scalar-labs/helm-charts/docs/getting-started-scalardl-auditor.md

    * Note:
        * The Docker Network `minikube` was created by the `minikube start --driver=docker` command that we ran in Step 1.
        * You need to specify the Cassandra version (tag) that the Scalar DB that is used in Scalar DL supports.
-           * You can see the version of Scalar DB that is used in each Scalar DL in the [build.gradle](https://github.com/scalar-labs/scalar/blob/master/build.gradle) file (see the value of `scalarDbVersion`).
+           * You can see the Scalar DB version of Scalar DL from the [build.gradle](https://github.com/scalar-labs/scalar/blob/master/build.gradle) file (see the value of `scalarDbVersion`).
-           * Also, you can see the Cassandra version that is supported by Scalar DB in [this document](https://github.com/scalar-labs/scalardb/blob/master/docs/scalardb-supported-databases.md).
+           * Also, you can see the Scalar DB-supported Cassandra versions (tag) in [this document](https://github.com/scalar-labs/scalardb/blob/master/docs/scalardb-supported-databases.md).

-1. Check the Cassandra containers are running.
+1. Check the status of the Cassandra container.
    ```console
    $ docker ps -f name=cassandra-auditor
    CONTAINER ID   IMAGE            COMMAND                  CREATED          STATUS          PORTS                                         NAMES